-- Work with medical practitioners to support the appropriate use of psychotropic drugs. - Collaborate with our Patient Management staff to develop and implement discharge plans before the member is discharged from an inpatient setting. - Cooperate with follow-up verification activities and provide verification of kept appointments when requested, subject to applicable federal, state, and local confidentiality laws. - Work with us to establish discharge plans that include a post-discharge scheduled appointment within seven days of discharge. - Notify us immediately if a member misses a post-discharge appointment. - Promptly complete and submit a claim for services rendered, confirming that the member kept the after-care appointment. - Provide suggestions to us on how we can continue to improve the collaboration-of-care process.
+- Work with medical practitioners to support the appropriate use of psychotropic drugs. - Collaborate with our Patient Management staff to develop and implement discharge plans before the member is discharged from an inpatient setting. - Cooperate with follow-up verification activities and provide verification of kept appointments when requested, subject to applicable federal, state, and local confidentiality laws. - Work with us to establish discharge plans that include a post-discharge scheduled appointment within seven days of discharge from an inpatient stay or an emergency department visit. - Notify us immediately if a member misses a post-discharge appointment. - Promptly complete and submit a claim for services rendered, confirming that the member kept the after-care appointment. - Provide suggestions to us on how we can continue to improve the collaboration-of-care process.